Geographic Spines in the 2020 Census Disclosure Avoidance System: Representing Linear Queries on the Spine

+This notation allows us to express the strategy matrix containing all linear queries in all geolevels for the case in which the per-geounit strategy matrix is the same in each geolevel; specifically, the overall strategy matrix in this case is given by

-As a summary of this notation, an example of $B \otimes W$ is shown in Figure 1.
+where, as described above, the per-geounit strategy matrix $B$ has dimension $ m \times n.$ As a summary of this notation, an example of $A \otimes B$ is shown in Figure \ref{fig:query_mat_full}.

-While we will use this definition for the workload over all geolevels when describing a heuristic used in the spine optimization routines below, it is not actually quite general enough to capture all possible workloads that a user may specify in the TDA.
-This is because the TDA also allows users to specify distinct strategy matrices in each geolevel, but the notation above assumes that the strategy matrix in each geolevel is $W.$ For this reason, we will also use an alternative definition for the strategy matrix that is general enough to encompass all possible workloads used by TDA in our results that establish privacy guarantees.
-To do so, let $W[l] \in \{W[l]\}_{l=1}^L$ denote the workload in geolevel $l.$ Using this notation, the workload used within the TDA can be defined as,
+The notation above is not quite general enough to capture all possible strategy matrices that a user may specify for a DAS execution in the most general case.
+This is because the DAS also allows users to specify distinct strategy matrices in each geolevel, but the notation above assumes that the per-geounit strategy matrix in each geolevel is $B.$ For this reason, we use an alternative definition for the strategy matrix that is general enough to encompass all possible strategies used by the DAS.
+To do so, let $B[l] \in \{B[l]\}_{l=1}^L$ denote the per-geounit strategy matrix for geounits in geolevel $l.$ Using this notation, the full strategy matrix is,

+In contrast to the strategy matrix, $S,$ we do not require the workload to consist solely of linear queries for a hierarchical set of geographic entities; instead we only place very limited restrictions on this matrix.
+Specifically, we use $W$ to denote the workload and only require that $W\in \rr^{ f \times n b[1,1] }.$